intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 weren't deployed with greasing); or as part of new protocol design and deployments.

-When greasing isn't used from the beginning of protocol deployment, starting to use greasing comes with the risk of triggering failures.
+When greasing isn't used from the beginning of protocol deployment, starting to use greasing comes with the risk of triggering failures or anomalies.
 These failures might be innocuous, but they also might be very impactful and visible to users.
 This risk creates a disincentive to deploy greasing in existing systems, since generally the change that triggers failures is often blamed for the failure.